 Italian Foreign Minister Mariano Rumor arrived in Cairo o Sunday (27 April) to discuss with his Egyptian counterpart, Mr.

-Italian Foreign Minister Mariano Rumor arrived in Cairo o Sunday (27 April) to discuss with his Egyptian counterpart, Mr. Ismail Fahmi, the latest middle East situation.
+Background: Italian Foreign Minister Mariano Rumor arrived in Cairo o Sunday (27 April) to discuss with his Egyptian counterpart, Mr. Ismail Fahmi, the latest middle East situation.

 Signor Rumor's visit was partly to complete three technical and trade agreements which cover the protection and guarantees of capital investment and an Italian gift of 21,000 tons of wheat.
 Italy has also agreed to supply Egypt with 10,000 tons of butane gas each month.